Jessica Weaver Goes Naked In Bed For NSFW Photos

 Jessica Weaver looked like she was in her element in her most recent Instagram share.
 The blond beauty opted to go naked while she lounged around in bed and her fans hardly seemed bothered by the scandalous display.
 The sultry new update consisted of two photos that added some serious heat to her feed.

 The first image in the series captured the model stripped down to her birthday suit.
 As her geotag indicated, she was in Palm Desert, California, where she hung out in bed and wished her followers a good morning.
-The space was decorated with plush white pillows and a grey and white geometric comforter.
+The space was decorated with plush white pillows and a gray and white geometric comforter.
 Jessica gazed into the camera with a sultry stare and ran one hand through her platinum blond tresses.
 In the caption of the post, she asked what is better than waking up next to the person you love.

 Jessica left little to the imagination and posed in her birthday suit.
 She strategically pulled the comforter up near her chest, covering what was necessary but still leaving an ample amount of cleavage on display.
 The sexy photo also allowed for her fit arms and shoulders to be seen in their entirety while her tatted arms and shoulders were also in plain sight.